 2.5 All duties and taxes in connection with storage of the Unit 1 Equipment are not included in this quotation and shall be payable by Purchaser or reimbursed to Seller in accordance with Section 5.5.2 of the Agreement.

 2.6 Subject to Section 2.4 above, Seller shall retain risk of damage and loss under the Agreement and shall be responsible for the care, maintenance custody and control of Unit 1 while in storage.
-For the purpose of determination of Warranty obligations under the Agreement, the delivery of the last Major Component of Unit 1 to Seller's storage facility in undamaged condition shall be deemed completion of Unit 1 delivery to the Delivery Point.
-Such Unit 1 delivery date shall be used in the interpretation of Section 14.1.1 of the Agreement.
+Purchaser and Seller agree that the Primary Warranty Period for Unit 1 Equipment placed into storage shall be determined in accordance with Article 14.1.1 of the Agreement except that the Primary Warranty Period shall end no later than thirty-six (36) months from the date the last Major Component of Unit 1 is delivered to Seller's storage facility in undamaged condition.

-2.7 In the event Seller does not perform the transportation of the Unit 1 Equipment from the storage facility to the site, Seller shall cause the Unit 1 Equipment to be ready for shipment from storage (as described in Section 2.11) following receipt by Seller of at least 30 days notice from Agent.
+2.7 In the event Seller does not perform the transportation of the Unit 1 Equipment from the storage facility to the site, Seller shall cause the Unit 1 Equipment which has been placed in storage to be ready for shipment from storage (as described in Section 2.11) following receipt by Seller of at least 930 days notice from Agent.
+Transportation of the Unit 1 Equipment from the storage facility to the site by Seller shall be subject to the mutual agreement of Seller and Purchaser in a separate Change Order to this Agreement.

 2.8 Seller agrees to continue the storage obligation under like terms after June 30, 2001 at the rate of sixteen thousand U.S. dollars ($16,000.00) per additional month (not to be pro rated) with such rate valid through September 30, 2001 and thereafter the rate shall be subject to negotiation by the parties.
 Any additional monthly charges incurred shall be added to the Agreement Change Order executed by both parties prior to payment of such additional amounts.